 Whisk together the broth, eggs, poultry seasoning, thyme, pepper, and salt in a measuring cup or a bowl.

 Toss together the toasted bread cubes, sautéed vegetables, and the chopped parsley and sage in a casserole dish.

 Pour the liquid mixture over the top of the casserole.
 It should cover most of the bread cubes.
 Cover the pan and bake for about 40 minutes or until all of the liquid has been absorbed.
 Remove the foil and put the casserole back in the oven for about 10 minutes, until the top is crispy and browned.

 Serve with more chopped fresh parsley.
 Enjoy!

-- Add any of your favorite stuffing ingredients like cooked sausage, garlic, roasted chestnuts, cranberries, or sautéed mushrooms.
+- Add any of your favorite stuffing ingredients like cooked and crumbled sausage, garlic, roasted chestnuts, dried (unsweetened) cranberries, or sautéed mushrooms.

-- Leaving the cornbread cut in cubes on the counter for a few days will help the drying out process go quicker and you can cut the toasting time in half or more.
+- Leaving the cornbread cut in cubes on the counter for a day or two will help the drying out process go quicker and you can cut the toasting time in half or more.

 - You can also toast the cornbread cubes ahead of time to make assembly quicker before mealtime.